virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 Data scarcity and computational requirements often suggest that more traditional Machine Learning algorithms should be considered way before Deep Learning algorithms.

-Basically, you _should avoid Deep Learning_ in the followign cases:
+Basically, you _should avoid Deep Learning_ in the following cases:

 - If there is a simpler approach that provides an adequate solution.